bdalfavero/PlusOne.jl/README.md

 ## Usage

+To install, navigate to the base directory of the project (this one), and run `develop .` in the package manager.
-To use PlusOne interactively, run `include("PlusOne.jl")` from the Julia REPL.
+To use PlusOne interactively, run `import PlusOne` from the Julia REPL after installing.
+To run tests, use the `test PlusOne` command in the package manager.